 7. To oversee arrangements for assuring the quality and standards of collaborative provision.

-8. To receive reports and recommendations from the Curriculum Sub-Committee, the British University in Egypt (BUE) Validation Sub-Committee, the Programme Quality Team, the Student Recruitment Team, the Teaching Centre Advisory Board, the e-learning Advisory Group and other groups which it may establish from time to time to address specific issues.
+8. To receive reports and recommendations from the Curriculum Sub-Committee, the British University in Egypt (BUE) Validation Sub-Committee, the Learning and Teaching Advisory Group and other groups which it may establish from time to time to address specific issues.

-9. To receive reports from the Associate Deans (Teaching) on Faculty matters relevant to the Committee, including annual and periodic programme reviews, and from the Associate Dean (Teaching) BUE on matters concerning the University's partnership with BUE within his area of responsibility.
+9. To receive reports on matters relevant to the Committee, including annual and periodic programme reviews, and from the Associate Dean (Teaching) BUE on matters concerning the University's partnership with BUE within his/her area of responsibility.

 10. With the Research Committee, to receive reports from the Director of the Graduate School on the development and operation of the Graduate School.